kshitish13/Expense-Management-Project/README.md

 3. Execute the SQL script in MySQL.
 4. Confirm that the `expense_manager` database and required tables have been created.
-5. Create the `.env` file in the project root and add your MySQL password.

 ## Running the Application